AbdimulhinYussuf3675/Awwards-/Readme.md

 ### [Abdimulhin Adan](https://github.com/AbdimulhinYussuf3675)

 ## Description
-This is a web application that allows a user to post a project they have created and get it reviewed by his/her peers.
+This is a web application that allows a user to post a project they have created and get it reviewed by his/her pairs.

 ## User stories